 Sitting right across The Point Square, a literal stone’s throw from the Three Arena's doors, is the Gibson Hotel.

-Housed in a sparkling glass and steel building that fits right in with its shiny IFSC neighbours the glamorous modern hotel has been designed to attract more then just business travellers.
+Housed in a sparkling glass and steel building that fits right in with its shiny IFSC neighbours the glamorous modern hotel has been designed to attract more than just business travellers.

 Superbly located for attending a show, and with a Luas stop right outside the door, The Gibson is a stylish and comfortable choice for a city break.
 Glass lifts takes guests from ground level to the third floor of the building where the hotel’s reception area, bars and restaurant are located.

 Here a spacious heated terrace runs along the front of the hotel where drinks and food can be enjoyed while you take in a bird’s eye view of the Point Village market below, the ships at Dublin port, the city skyline and the imposing venue across the square.